 As mention above if you’re using MacBook which has Thunderbolt 2 then you have to purchase an Apple Thunderbolt 3 (USB-C) to Thunderbolt 2 adapter but if your MacBook has Thunderbolt 3 then you’re good to go because Razer Core X Chroma comes with USB-C which you can connect with Thunderbolt 3.

-You have to have an external Monitor for this setup to work.
-If you want to use a MacBook display for this setup, I really do not recommend it & the reason is that the performance will be very poor.
-Your MacBook has to work twice to encode the game to the monitor & there are more tricks to workaround that setup so give yourself a favor and get an external monitor for this setup that has HDMI functionality.
+You have to have external Monitor for this setup to work.
+If you want to use MacBook display for this setup then I really do not recommend it & the reason is because the performance will be very poor.
+Your MacBook has to work twice to encode the game to the monitor & there are more tricks to workaround that setup so give yourself a favour and get external monitor for this setup which has HDMI functionality.
 VGA doesn’t work with Razer Core X Chroma.

 You can use any high-end graphic card with Razer Core X Chroma.
 I got two graphic cards in hand which are: